jezzsantos/automate/docs/authoring.md

 - The `--name` is an optional friendly name of the code template, which will be used to reference the code template when it is connected to automation later.
 If no name is specified, an automatic name is assigned to this code template.

+!!! example
+    To the pattern: `automate edit add-codetemplate "C:/projects/src/afilename.ext" --name "ATemplateName"`

+    To an element: `automate edit add-codetemplate "C:/projects/src/afilename.ext" --name "ATemplateName" --aschildof "{AnElementName}"`

 ### Editing code templates

 !!! abstract "Concept"
     Once a code template has been added to a pattern it will then need to be annotated with [Templating Expressions](reference.md#templating-expressions).
 The code template exists inside the pattern (file structure), but the editing of it will need to be done in an external editor program (i.e. notepad.exe).

-To edit the contents of an existing code template: `automate edit codetemplate "<TEMPLATENAME>" --with "<APPLICATIONNAME>" --aschildof {<ANEXPRESSION>}"`
+To edit the contents of an existing code template: `automate edit codetemplate "<TEMPLATENAME>" --with "<APPLICATIONNAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `TEMPLATENAME` is the name of an existing code template on the `--aschildof` element/collection.

-- The `--name` is either the name of an editor application (i.e. notepad.exe), or it is the absolute path to the editor application.
+- The `--with "<APPLICATIONNAME>"` is either the name of an editor application (i.e. notepad.exe), or it is the absolute path to the editor application.
 This application is expected to take, as the first argument, the absolute path to the code template (on disk).

 - The `--args` is an optional set of arguments to pass the application.
 These arguments will be added to the application before the absolute path to the code template (on disk).

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the code template from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

+!!! example
+    Of the pattern (On Windows): `automate edit codetemplate "ATemplateName" --with "notepad"`

+    Of an element (On Windows): `automate edit codetemplate "ATemplateName" --with "notepad" --aschildof "{AnElementName}"`

+    Of an element, with VS Code (On Windows): `automate edit codetemplate "ATemplateName" --with "%localappdata%\Programs\Microsoft VS Code\code.exe" --aschildof "{AnElementName}"`

 ### Delete code templates

-To delete an existing code template: `automate edit delete-codetemplate "<TEMPLATENAME>" --aschildof {<ANEXPRESSION>}"`
+To delete an existing code template: `automate edit delete-codetemplate "<TEMPLATENAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `TEMPLATENAME` is the name of an existing code template on the `--aschildof` element/collection.

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the code template from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

+!!! example
+    Of the pattern: `automate edit delete-codetemplate "ATemplateName"`

+    Of an element: `automate edit delete-codetemplate "ATemplateName" --aschildof "{AnElementName}"`

 ### Test code templates

 !!! abstract "Concept"
     Code templates contain content that may contain [Templating Expressions](reference.md#templating-expressions).
 Once the template has been added to a pattern, the content can be tested with fake data to yield a test result.
 Fake data is arranged in the same structure of the pattern and values are populated in a sequential way.
 This data is then applied to the code template to give a test output.
 You can export this dummy data after the test, alter it manually, and then import it back to be used in a subsequent test.

-To can test the contents of an existing code template: `automate test codetemplate "<TEMPLATENAME>" --aschildof {<ANEXPRESSION>}"`
+To can test the contents of an existing code template: `automate test codetemplate "<TEMPLATENAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `TEMPLATENAME` is the name of an existing code template on the `--aschildof` element/collection.